vapor/docs/4.0/docs/queues/getting-started.md

 ### Package

-The first step to using Jobs is adding one of the drivers as a dependency to your project in your SPM package manifest file.
+The first step to using Queues is adding one of the drivers as a dependency to your project in your SwiftPM package manifest file.
 In this example, we'll use the Redis driver.

 ```swift
 // swift-tools-version:5.2